Skip to content

 If all seven fixes fail, the problem is likely one of three things:

 Your Samsung TV model is too old.
 YouTube TV stopped supporting Tizen OS versions below 4.0 in 2024.
-That covers Samsung TVs from 2016 and older.
+According to Google’s release notes, support for Tizen 3.0 devices (Samsung TVs from 2016 and earlier) was dropped to maintain API consistency.
 If your TV is a 2016 model or earlier, YouTube TV won’t run on it regardless of what you do.

 YouTube TV is having a server outage.
 Check Downdetector’s YouTube TV status page to see if other users are reporting the same issue in your area.